Loading. Please wait.

 Level 4 Diploma in School-Based Child Counselling

 Our Level 4 Diploma will enable you to qualify as a children and young people's counsellor in 12 months.
-The course is full-time and includes practical experience working with primary-aged children in one of our Place2Be partner schools as a Counsellor on Placement.
+This full-time course includes practical experience working with primary-aged children in one of our Place2Be partner schools as a Counsellor on Placement.

 Learn more about our Level 4 Diploma